The Real Truth Behind Tallow Brands

-Not all beef tallow is created equal – and most brands fail to meet our standards.
+Not all beef tallow is created equal.
+Most brands fail to meet our high standards.

-We source only suet from grass-fed, pasture-raised cattle on regenerative Ontario farms – where animal health and soil quality are prioritized.
-This ultra-pure fat is then dry-rendered and triple-filtered in-house to preserve its full nutrient profile.
+At No Bull Tallow, we source only suet from grass-fed and finished, pasture-raised cattle on regenerative Ontario farms, where animal health and soil quality are prioritized.
+This ultra-pure suet (hard fat from around animal kidneys) is then dry-rendered and triple-filtered in-house to preserve its full nutrient profile.

-What sets tallow apart isn’t just tradition – it’s its biological compatibility with the skin’s lipid structure, allowing it to absorb fast, support repair, and restore function at the cellular level.
+What sets tallow apart isn’t just tradition; it’s also its biological compatibility with our skin’s lipid structure.
+This allows our skin to absorb fast, support repair, and restore function right at the cellular level.
+This is time-tested skin science that really works.

 WHAT'S INSIDE OUR PROPRIETARY BLEND?

-We rely on skin-identical fatty acids – lipids that your body instantly recognizes and knows how to use.
+Our formula relies on skin-identical fatty acids.
+These are lipids that your body instantly recognizes and instantly knows how to use.
 These make up our No Bull Ancestral Lipid Blends™, which nourish, protect, and restore the skin barrier without clogging pores or irritating sensitive skin.

 The Fatty Acids Behind Our No Bull Ancestral Lipid Blend™